What is Productivity?

 <Leslie> OK.
 That reassures me a bit … so what is the definition of efficiency?

-<Bob> Efficiency is a stream metric – it is the ratio of the minimum cost of the resources required to complete one task divided by the actual cost of the resources used to complete one task.
+<Bob> Efficiency is measure of wasted resource – it is the ratio of the minimum cost of the resources required to complete one task divided by the actual cost of the resources used to complete one task.

 <Leslie> Um.
 OK … so how does time come into that?